Sebastiaan-Alvarez-Rodriguez/nixos-pc/README.md

 psql -d <some-database> -c "SELECT * FROM <some-table>;"
 ```
 Pick a database and table which should contain info, and check the results.

+### Home-assistant
+After a fresh start, home-assistant checks for configuration inside its backup directory.
+It automatically reapplies if a backup is found.

+### Photoprism
+TODO get experiences here.
+Probably should rescan the orignals folder, but nothing more.

+### Syncthing
+Accept connections again.
+For the non-backed up folders, syncthing will give an error about missing folder markers.
+The simplest solution is to remove the folder from syncthing, then re-add it and set to sharing with other devices.
+Then, the other devices will simply re-upload the data.

 ## Exposed data